It’s 7:30 am. I hear one of my kids racing up the stairs…

 NEXT, SET THE REWARDS

 IF the kids finish their checklists for the day, they are rewarded with several things.
-Remember, you can make these whatever works for you!
-My children enjoy…
+Remember, you can choose whatever works for you!
+Choose from these awesome kids rewards!

 REMEMBER, BE PATIENT